sitewards/magento-prometheus/README.rst

 '''''''''''''

 1. Expose certain limited metrics about a store for use in diagnosing an issue
 2. Provide a model to extend the metrics exposed to write arbitrary additional metrics to the endpoint

 This project is intended to make it easier to introspect one, or several running Magento stores.

 Scope
 """""

-There are two sets of metrics that we're interested in:

-  - Service level metrics
-  - Instance level metrics

-Instance level metrics are things that matter about exactly this machine (for example, memory usage).
-Service level metrics are things that matter about Magento more generally, like number of orders or sessions.
+All metrics should be collected on a per-instance basis, rather than for the health of a service overall.
+That should be calculated by querying the aggregate of all such collections.

 Similar Work
 ''''''''''''